fantasmoio/Fantasmo-iOS-SDK/README.md

    `github "fantasmoio/Fantasmo-iOS-SDK" ~> 2.0.0`

 - Add Carthage.sh by unzip [Carthage.sh.zip](https://github.com/fantasmoio/Fantasmo-iOS-SDK/files/5754931/Carthage.sh.zip) and place it to same directory where your .xcodeproj or .xcworkspace is.
-- Give edit permission to Carthage.sh by `chmod +x Carthage.sh`
+- Give execute permission to Carthage.sh by `chmod +x Carthage.sh`
 - Note: you may need to update the XCode version number inside the Carthage.sh file.
 It should work out of the box for XCode 12, but for XCode 13 update the follow section:

 `... __XCODE__1200__BUILD_ ...`